 - AIoT service type (e.g. Inventory, Command);

-- Optionally, approximate number of AIoT devices based on AF request;
+- Indication of a single AIoT device or an approximate number of AIoT devices based on AF request or network configuration (if not provided by AF request);

-- Optionally, approximate D2R message size based on AF request.
+- Approximate D2R message size based on AF request or network configuration (if not provided by AF request).

-Editor's note: Other assistance information may be added later if necessary.